ricardoheras/ricardoheras.github.io/_pages/about.md

 <!-- Freeman Dyson letter.
 Remember!.-->

-My research explores the fascinating links between quantum mechanics and classical electrodynamics, especially the topological phenomena that connect them, such as the Aharonov-Bohm effect, the hypothetical magnetic monopoles, or geometric phases.
+My research explores the fascinating links between quantum mechanics and classical electrodynamics, especially the topological phenomena that connects them, such as the Aharonov-Bohm effect, the elusive magnetic monopoles, or geometric phases.